SenJia/Farthest-Neighbor-AUC/README.md

 ***1. The negative npy and png files for MIT1003 were computed on the rescaled dimension because the size of the image is not fixed.
 You might want to check this [project](https://github.com/marcellacornia/sam) for the padding strategy and cite their paper.***

 ***2. The negative files for the CAT2000 dataset were computed using (K=5) for the consistency in our paper.
-You might want to apply a bigger value of K for higher robustness due to the special categories included.***
+You might want to apply a larger value of K for higher robustness due to the special categories included.***

 If you think our work is helpful to your study, we kindly ask please cite our paper: